Haselnussbomber/HaselTweaks/README.md

 ### Background Music Keybind

 Adds a configurable keybind to toggle the background music, in addition to the game's existing keybind option to toggle the sound.
 No more `/bgm` macro.
 Works in cutscenes.

+### Cast Bar Aetheryte Names

+Replaces the name of the action "Teleport" with the Aetheryte name of your destination.

 ### Character Class Switcher